 In case of Knee Injury:

-While in games like running, volleyball or basketball repetitive movements of knee cap against the thigh bone may damage the tissue under the kneecap.
+While in games like running, volleyball or basketball repetitive movements of the knee cap against the thigh bone may damage the tissue under the kneecap.
 This is called Patellofemoral syndrome which may take up to six weeks to recover.
-The doctor may advise continuing low impact exercise particularly working out quadriceps for relieving the pain.
+The doctor may advise continuing low-impact exercise particularly working out quadriceps for relieving the pain.

 In the case of Tennis Elbow: